fan2/mkdocs/docs/blog/posts/linux/shell/program/13-read-by-line.md

 done < "$1"
 ```

-If the file isn’t a standard POSIX text file (= not terminated by a newline character), the loop can be modified to handle trailing partial lines:
+If the file isn't a standard POSIX text file (= not terminated by a newline character), the loop can be modified to handle trailing partial lines:

 ```Shell
 while IFS= read -r line || [[ -n "$line" ]]; do